15 Benefits of Low-Code for Business

 3. Makes more time for strategy and security

 Low-code empowers business teams to build and modify some of their apps, solutions, and processes.
-As a result, low-code reallocates IT resources and makes them available for higher priorities, such as driving strategy and enforcing security requirements.
+As a result, low-code reallocates IT resources and makes them available for higher priorities, such as driving strategy, managing digital change, and enforcing security requirements.

 4. Casts sunlight on shadow IT

 When business teams can’t get apps and solutions quickly, they may resort to ad hoc workarounds and unsanctioned tactics to meet their needs.
 Low-code provides an alternative to unsanctioned methods that allows IT to maintain quality, consistency, control, and visibility.

 5. Standardizes processes

 Process consistency is important for businesses because it makes it easier to enforce security requirements and it improves user experiences.
 Standardized processes are also easier to monitor and manage.
 Low-code solutions provide a consistent set of building blocks that business users can use to develop and deploy apps, processes, and solutions.